F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 where,

-*   p PORTMASK: A hexadecimal bitmask of the ports to configure (default is all the ports)
+*   p PORTMASK: A hexadecimal bitmask of the ports to configure.
+(Default is all the ports.)

-*   q NQ: A number of queues (=ports) per lcore (default is 1)
+*   q NQ: A number of queues (=ports) per lcore.
+(Default is 1.)

-*   s: manage all ports from single core
+*   s: manage all ports from a single core.

-*   T PERIOD: statistics will be refreshed each PERIOD seconds
+*   T PERIOD: statistics will be refreshed each PERIOD seconds.

-    (0 to disable, 10 default, 86400 maximum)
+    (0 to disable, 10 default, 86400 maximum.)

-*   cdev_type: select preferred crypto device type: HW, SW or anything (ANY)
+*   cdev_type: select preferred crypto device type: HW, SW or anything (ANY).

-    (default is ANY)
+    (Default is ANY.)

 *   chain: select the operation chaining to perform: Cipher->Hash (CIPHER_HASH),

     Hash->Cipher (HASH_CIPHER), Cipher (CIPHER_ONLY), Hash (HASH_ONLY)

-    or AEAD (AEAD)
+    or AEAD (AEAD).

-    (default is Cipher->Hash)
+    (Default is Cipher->Hash.)

-*   cipher_algo: select the ciphering algorithm (default is aes-cbc)
+*   cipher_algo: select the ciphering algorithm.
+(Default is aes-cbc.)

-*   cipher_op: select the ciphering operation to perform: ENCRYPT or DECRYPT
+*   cipher_op: select the ciphering operation to perform: ENCRYPT or DECRYPT.

-    (default is ENCRYPT)
+    (Default is ENCRYPT.)

 *   cipher_key: set the ciphering key to be used.
-Bytes has to be separated with ":"
+Bytes have to be separated with ":".

 *   cipher_key_random_size: set the size of the ciphering key,